evia-group/kicker-portal/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](issue page).
 You can also take a look at the [contributing guide](contributing guid).
 -->

-## Show your support

----

-Give a ⭐️ if this project helped you!

 ## 📝 License

----

 Copyright © 2022 [evia solution GmbH](https://github.com/geninOne).<br />
 This project is [MIT](https://github.com/Evia-Academy/kicker-portal/blob/production/LICENSE) licensed.

----

-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_